mrenyard/RAMP/www/assets/func/docs/init.md

 To indicate that a class in abstract use the following declaration within you constructor imediatly after super().
-The fist action within any constructor being to call super().
+The fist action within any constructor, being to call super().
 ```javascript
   const MyClass = class extends FUNC.Base
   {